csi-covid19/csi-covid19.github.io/Today/5-27-today.md

 ##   PSC

+[5/27 email  calling for special meeting](/PSC/5-27-meeting-call) Several members of the  college   community ask for a special meeting to,  the purpose of the meeting is  to debate  and vote on a resolution.

 [5/26 PSC  Chapter Chair  email](/PSC/5-26-cchair)

 Clarifies the  PSC  position on a grade strike (defeated  twice by  vote)  and mentions  upcoming meeting  with President Fritz.